mhcdc9/PublishedWildfrostMods/MultiplayerBase/MultiplayerModdingTutorial.md

   - `Custom` and `Misc` are unimplemented.
 There are there in case someone extends this class.
 - `bool includeSelf` specifies whether include the sending player for `All`, `Random`, and `Select` designations.
 - `bool performReplacement` performs the replacement as described in `SendMessage`.
-- `string feedback` displays a message on sned as described in `SendMessage`.
+- `string feedback` displays a message on send as described in `SendMessage`.
 - `ScriptableAmount amount` calculates an amount to possibly send in the message.

-In addition, there are some replacement subsctrings.
+In addition, there are some replacement substrings.
 Inputting these will be replaced as follows.
 - `{0}`: number of stacks of this status effect (ignoring boosts).
 - `{1}`: the target, encoded as a string (see next chapter).
 - `{2}`: the id of the card.